Sprawling Homeless Camps — Modern 'Hoovervilles' — Vex California

 For months, makeshift tarp, tent and pallet "homes" have filled a stretch of the paved bike trail that sides right next to highway 12, a major commuter artery into Santa Rosa, the county seat.

-"It's incredibly challenging," Hopkins says, noting she gets scores of e-mails each day from frustrated, alarmed and angry constituents.
-"I also get e-mails of people who are just heartbroken at seeing the level of suffering — people freezing cold, living in a tent in the rain with no access to running water or electricity or sewer services."
+"It's incredibly challenging," Hopkins says, noting she gets scores of emails each day from frustrated, alarmed and angry constituents.
+"I also get emails of people who are just heartbroken at seeing the level of suffering — people freezing cold, living in a tent in the rain with no access to running water or electricity or sewer services."

 While homelessness is a hard-to-fix national problem, it is particularly severe in California.
 The state's homeless population jumped 16% in the last year.
 California has the highest number of tent cities, according to a report by the National Law Center On Homelessness & Poverty.
 And according to a new report by the Department of Housing and Urban Development, California's homeless population accounts for 53% of all unsheltered people in the country.
 Overall, the state has more than 150,000 people experiencing homelessness, according to the report.